-The Head of Internal Audit is responsible for monitoring and reporting to the Audit and Governance Committee on the extent of implementation of agreed internal audit recommendations.
+The Head of Internal Audit is responsible, based upon information provided by the Council, for reporting to the Audit and Governance Committee on the extent of implementation of agreed internal audit recommendations.

-The Head of Internal Audit submits regular reports to the Audit and Governance Committee outlining the results of audits.
-An annual report will be provided giving an opinion on the Authority's system of internal control which feeds into the Authority's Annual Governance Statement.
+The Head of Internal Audit submits regular reports to the Audit and Governance Committee summarising the results of audits and progress in implementing audit recommendations.
+An annual report will be provided giving an opinion on the Authority's system of internal control which feeds into the annual review of the effectiveness of the Authority's system of internal control and the Annual Governance Statement.